Nicole Kidman, Scarlett Johansson and More Dazzle in Blue at the 2020 SAG Awards

 However, women weren't the only ones to turn heads in blue outfits at the star-studded ceremony.

-Noah Schnapp, Caleb McLaughlin and more men suited up in stellar get-ups that were anything but basic.
+Noah Schnapp, Caleb McLaughlin and more guys suited up in stellar get-ups that were anything but basic.

 To see who dazzled on the red carpet in bewitching blue ensembles, scroll through our gallery below!
 We guarantee it will make you feel anything but... well, blue.